CallMeGreg/copilot-zero-to-hero/README.md

 ![Screenshot 2025-01-03 at 3 04 30 PM](https://github.com/user-attachments/assets/efb6bf41-b37c-4319-aea6-261591be459f)

-- In VS Code, open a new folder in a location that will be easy to access later, like your desktop.
+- In VS Code, let's create a new workspace to work through all of our exercises:
   - Select `File` --> `Open Folder...`
-- If needed, create a new folder so that you're working from a blank location
+  - If needed, create a new folder so that you're working from a clean slate

 ![Screenshot 2025-01-03 at 3 52 28 PM](https://github.com/user-attachments/assets/1df15209-5cbe-4681-8092-312e700e2507)